- About ISCI

 Noam Chomsky is Professor of Linguistics at Massachusetts Institute of Technology.
 While he is highly esteemed within his first discipline, Chomsky is also widely known as a political commentator and philosopher.
 He has been a leading critic of US foreign policy since the Vietnam War in the 1960s and has written widely on the use of US power overseas.
 His books on this topic include Hegemony or Survival and Power and Terror: Post-9/11 Talks and Interviews.
 He has also published on Cambodia, the Middle East, Central and Latin America, Kosovo and East Timor.
 Most recently he has written books on anarchism and resistance, including New Worlds of Indigenous Resistance (2010).
 A full list of publications can be found on Professor Chomsky’s MIT Profile.

 We are delighted to announce the arrival of Professor Richard Falk as an Honorary Fellow at ISCI.
-Richard Falk is professor emeritus of international law and practice at Princeton University, and United Nations Special Rapporteur for the Palestinian Territories.
+Richard is Albert G. Milbank Professor of International Law and Practice Emeritus at Princeton University and a Research Professor at the Orfalea Center for Global and International Studies at the University of California, Santa Barbara (UCSB).
+Since 2008 Richard has been Special Rapporteur on Occupied Palestine for the UN Human Rights Council and previously served on a Human Rights Inquiry Commission for the Palestinian Territories, appointed by the United Nations (2001) and on the Independent International Commission on Kosovo (1999-2000).
 He is the author of many books, including The Six Legal Dimensions of the Vietnam War (1968) and The Costs of War: International Law, the UN, and World Order After Iraq (2007).

 It was with great sadness that we at ISCI learnt of the death Stan Cohen, Emeritus Professor of Sociology and one of our honorary fellows.
 Stan passed away, after a long illness, on 7th January 2013.